Do You Follow Jesus?

 • Romans 6:23

 Why follow Jesus?
-Because He said you, I, we could come.
+Because He said we could come.
 Please consider watching Alistair Begg's "The Power and Message of the Cross"

 Actions You Can Take